 - 6.2.1.
 Representations about an application must be made in writing to the Council's Licensing Team within the time period prescribed.
 Written representations may include letters whether posted or faxed and emails.
 Any representations received after the end of the public consultation period cannot legally be accepted, unless shown to have been submitted within the time limit. - 6.2.2.
 When making a Representation, the Council as Licensing Authority request that a contact phone number and email address are provided.
 These help the Council to quickly contact respondents if the details of the application are altered as a result of the representations received in connection with arrangements for the hearing. - 6.2.3.
 Where appropriate, the Licensing Authority will facilitate discussions with parties to see if representations can be resolved.
-Where they cannot, or where a hearing is required and cannot be dispensed with such as an application to review a premises licence, the matter will be referred to a Licensing Sub Committee for determination. - 6.2.4.
-Representations should contain: - The name, full address & post code of the person making them. - The reasons for their representation, any evidence; and - Which of the four Licensing Objectives the representations relate to: - Crime and disorder - Public Nuisance - Public safety - Protection of children from harm
+Where they cannot, or where a hearing is required and cannot be dispensed with such as an application to review a premises licence, the matter will be referred to a Licensing Sub Committee for determination.

+6.2.4.
+Representations should contain:

+- The name, full address & post code of the person making them.

+- The reasons for their representation, any evidence; and

+- Which of the four Licensing Objectives the representations relate to:

+- Crime and disorder

+- Public Nuisance

+- Public safety

+- Protection of children from harm

 - 6.2.5.
-The Licensing Authority will not normally act as a Responsible Authority on behalf of other parties (for example, local residents, local Councilors or community groups).
-Such parties can make relevant representations to the Licensing Authority in their own right, and it is reasonable for the Licensing Authority to expect them to make representations themselves where they are reasonably able to do so.
-However, if these parties have failed to take action and the Licensing Authority is aware of relevant grounds to make a representation, a choice may be made to act in its capacity as Responsible Authority. - 6.2.6.
 A representation would be 'irrelevant' if it is not about the likely effect of the grant of the application on the promotion of the licensing objectives.
-Irrelevant representations cannot be accepted. - 6.2.7.
-A representation made by a person other than a Responsible Authority will not be accepted if the Licensing Authority decides that it is frivolous or vexatious. - 6.2.8.
-Vexation may arise where, for example, there is a dispute between rival businesses, or a repetitive complaint from another person which has already been subject of investigation and no new evidence provided. - 6.2.9.
-Frivolous representations would be categorized by a lack of seriousness. - 6.2.10.
-Such judgments will be made by Authorised Officers following such enquiries as may be necessary. - 6.2.11.
+Irrelevant representations cannot be accepted. - 6.2.6.
+A representation made by a person other than a Responsible Authority will not be accepted if the Licensing Authority decides that it is frivolous or vexatious. - 6.2.7.
+Vexation may arise where, for example, there is a dispute between rival businesses, or a repetitive complaint from another person which has already been subject of investigation and no new evidence provided. - 6.2.8.
+Frivolous representations would be categorised by a lack of seriousness. - 6.2.9.
+Such judgments will be made by Authorised Officers following such enquiries as may be necessary. - 6.2.10.
 Where a representation is found to be irrelevant, vexatious or frivolous, the person making it will be informed in writing that the representation will be disregarded.
 All valid representations will form part of a Sub Committee report that will become a public document.
-It will be provided to the applicant, their agent and persons who have made representations as well as the Licensing Sub-committee at least 10 days prior to the hearing. - 6.2.12.
+It will be provided to the applicant, their agent and persons who have made representations as well as the Licensing Sub-committee at least 10 days prior to the hearing. - 6.2.11.
 Whilst representations may not be made anonymously, in exceptional circumstances, such as when the objector has a genuine and well-founded fear of intimidation or violence, some or all of the persons personal details may be removed from the representation before it is given to the applicant.